 Impacted Wisdom Teeth

-Many people experience problems with their wisdom teeth at a certain time in their life.
-If wisdom teeth did not take their normal place in the jawbone, remain impacted.
+Many people experience problems with their wisdom teeth at a certain time in their lives.
+If wisdom teeth do not take their normal place in the jawbone, remain impacted.
 Half came out and half did not come out.
-If they came out in a different position than they should be, they may cause pain and swelling.
-There are effective ADA approved pain relievers (eg, KANK-A Mouth Pain Liquid and Benzodent Dental Pain Relieving Cream) that can relieve such pain.
+If they come out in a different position than they should be, they may cause pain and swelling.
+There are effective ADA-approved pain relievers (eg, KANK-A Mouth Pain Liquid and Benzodent Dental Pain Relieving Cream) that can relieve such pain.

 But pain relievers are symptomatic remedies.
-With the inflammation of these teeth, the possibility of cyst or abscess development in the region increases in the following periods.
+With the inflammation of these teeth, the possibility of cysts or abscess development in the region increases in the following periods.

 Fully Impacted Wisdom Teeth